 The location of this property is considered similar enough that an adjustment will not be necessary.
-In terms of physical characteristics, this site is slightly smaller than the subject parcel although an adjustment will not be applied in this instance.
+In terms of physical characteristics, this site is smaller than the subject parcel and a 5% downward adjustment will be applied in this instance.
 Access to this site is not paved and considered inferior to the subject and a 10% upward adjustment will be made.
-This parcel has the same zoning and is impacted by a similar special flood hazard area as the subject site.
-Adjustments will not be necessary for these factors.
-After the adjustments indicated, this sale suggests a value of \$2.35 per square foot for the subject land.
+This parcel has more intensive zoning and a 5% downward adjustment will be made, although an offsetting 5% upward adjustment will be applied since it is affected by a special flood hazard area.
+After the adjustments indicated, this sale suggests a value of \$2.25 per square foot for the subject land.